 The exterior of the model is captured well.
 We all know the styling cues from Alfa Romeo are quite dramatic, and replicating them can sometimes be somewhat challenging.
 AUTOart was up to the task, and they executed well.
 I apologize in advance for the lacklustre images.
 Capturing the Alfa Red is somewhat challenging with my limited photography skills.
 Having said that, the exterior paint is better than I expected.
 It had shades of the old Revell composite model, the Artega GT.
-If you know the model, you know exterior is some dry… Well I can say AUTOart exceeded my expectations.
+Well, I can say AUTOart exceeded my expectations.
 Note shutlines and panel gaps are absolutely terrific as well!

-For an entry piece you’ll also notice that AUTOart still came through with metal photo-etched pieces throughout the model; front fascia, upper and lower cooling venting, plus the rear diffuser all feature the same.
+For an entry piece, you’ll also notice that AUTOart still came through with metal photo-etched pieces throughout the model; the front fascia, upper and lower cooling venting, plus the rear diffuser all feature the same.
 Well done!

 The wheels are typical AUTOart, near perfect.
-Detail and execution is well above the average, the entire package works well as the photos will show.
+The detail and execution are well above the average, the entire package works well as the photos will show.
 As I always say, the wheels on a model make up 50% of it, if you can’t execute here, why build the model.

 Underneath the Alfa 4C is clean and somewhat detailed.
 Note the photo-etched cooling and Patent Pending decal.
 Looks like we will see a lot more composites in the near future.